iqsnider/sniff/README.md

 ### Graph Laplacian
 An adjacency matrix produced from an Erdos-Renyi graph will include undirected connections between nodes depending on a threshold probability.
 Some nodes will have more connections than others, so the graph Laplacian is used to model the difference in the communication of some nodes in relation to others.
-A graph Laplacian $L$ is produce from the difference of the degree matrix $D$ and the adjacency matrix $A$,
+A graph Laplacian $L$ is produced from the difference of the degree matrix $D$ and the adjacency matrix $A$,

 $$
 L = D - A \quad \text{where } D = \text{diag}(d_1, d_2, ..., d_n) \quad \text{and } d_i = \sum_{j=1}^n A_{ij}